Seven Natural Home Remedies to Treat Athlete's Foot

 - Afterward, carefully remove it using a clean cloth and completely dry your feet.

-Last but not least, having good hygiene habits can be one of the best ways to prevent and eliminate the fungi that cause athlete’s foot.
+Last but not least, having good hygiene habits can be one of the best ways to control the infection.

 - First of all, always wear clean and dry socks.